cgneo/CarbonTracker/README.md

     Add include path and library path of Leptonica (/usr/local/Cellar/Leptonica)

 This finishes setting the libraries and we can now execute the project.

+- Peer-to-Peer (netclient, netserver):
+  - Requires at least Qt 5.15 above (preferably the latest Qt 6.2.2: you can update your Qt by opening MaintenanceTool)
+  1. You can test peer-to-peer functionality by first going into /Server/example-QTcpSocket/QTCPClient, and build it;
+  2. After building the testing client, you'll find a folder called "build-*", which we will use later;
+  3. Go to CarbonTracker, open and run it inside Qt.
+  4. Go to /Server/example-QTcpSocket/build*..., open the executable, and you will be able to send message to CarbonTracker (by looking at the console output).

 ## Introduction
 CarbonTracker is a desktop GUI app that quantifies and analyzes CO2 emissions, using databases, by retrieving and computing the environmental impact